Predicting Solubility

 Solubility, at a high-level, is governed by the principle: "like dissolves like."
 In some cases, this simple rule is all you need.
 Polar solute?
 Try using a polar solvent.
 Non-polar solute?
 Try using a non-polar solvent.

 However, not every case is so simple.
 More-complex traditional approaches to solubility prediction involve experimentally measuring one or a few parameters for each new compound under study to apply the "like dissolves like" principle in a more data-driven fashion.
 These approaches include the Hildebrand solubility parameter and its successor the Hansen solubility parameters.
+(You can read more about how solubility-prediction methods have changed over time on our blog.)

 Machine Learning–Based Approaches to Solubility Prediction